PrashanthAWS2511/AWS-Deploying-DotNetWebApp-EC2-Linux-CICD/README.md

-1. Specify the **Name** for the role and click on **Create Role**
+j.
+Specify the **Name** for the role and click on **Create Role**

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.011.png)

-1. In the previous tab , click on refresh button and select the role which you created
+k.
+In the previous tab , click on refresh button and select the role which you created

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.012.png)

-1. In the Summary section click on Launch Instance
+l.
+In the Summary section click on Launch Instance

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.013.png)

-1. You will see the below screen
+m.
+You will see the below screen

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.014.png)

-1. Go To EC2->Instances and you will see the instances running as shown in below image
+n.
+Go To EC2->Instances and you will see the instances running as shown in below image

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.015.png)